 There are 3 levels of verbosity for deprecated functions: silence, warning, and error.
 Since the lifecycle package avoids disruptive warnings, the default level of verbosity depends on the lifecycle stage of the deprecated function, on the context of the caller (global environment or testthat unit tests cause more warnings), and whether the warning was already issued (see the help for deprecation functions).

-You can control the level of verbosity with the global option lifecycle_verbosity.
-It can be set to:
+You can control the level of verbosity with the global option

-• "quiet" to suppress all deprecation messages.
+to suppress all deprecation messages."default"

-• "default" or NULL to warn once every 8 hours.
+to warn once every 8 hours."warning"

-• "warning" to warn every time.
+to warn every time."error"

-• "error" to error instead of warning.
+to error instead of warning.

-Note that functions calling deprecate_stop() invariably throw errors.
+Note that functions calling deprecate_stop()

 Examples